Using the Generic Multicaller Handler Contract

 This contract, as mentioned above, is audited and works as a generic handler where you can submit a list of transactions to be executed on the destination chain after receiving the deposit.
 This contract's deployed addresses can be found here.
 All you need to do to get started using this contract to execute a destination action is to set the deployed address on the deposit's destination chain as the recipient address and construct the message appropriately.

 The multicall handler implements a handleV3AcrossMessage that expects the message to be an encoded set of Instructions, which contains a list of transactions to execute.
-In the Aave exmaple, the transactions to execute are (1) approve the Aave pool to transfer tokens from the handler contract and (2) submit a deposit to the Aave pool using the received tokens.
+In the Aave example, the transactions to execute are (1) approve the Aave pool to transfer tokens from the handler contract and (2) submit a deposit to the Aave pool using the received tokens.
 In the example above, the function generateMessageForMulticallHandler can be used to create a message in the correct format.

 As you can see above when generating the deposit message and below in building a custom handler contract, the tradeoff of using the multicall handler contract is that the complexity is encountered when crafting the message, which must be a correctly-encoded Instructions object.
 Once the message is formed correctly, you don't need to write any more code.